Callie and Marie: Design

+Voice acting

-Callie is voiced by keity.pop, and Marie is voiced by Mari Kikuma.
-The pair had not met each other prior to their audition, and weren't aware the characters were a duo, only knowing at the time it would be a Nintendo game.
-During the audition, they were handed text they didn't understand, meant to represent the Squid's native language.
+Callie is voiced by keity.pop, while Marie is voiced by Mari Kikuma.
+During their auditions, the actresses only knew the characters were to feature in a video game; the pair had not met each other prior, and were unaware the characters were a duo or associated with Nintendo.
+During the audition, they were given text they did not understand, meant to represent the Inklings' native language.
 The text was accompanied with musical notes, and the pair were told to recognize what they could.
 After getting the roles this repeated for subsequent voice overs, with the two working side by side to voice the characters. keity.pop approached the songs in the manner she normally spoke, while Kikuma focused on where she could put the "most excitement" into the melody.
 To get a better feel for their roles, keity.pop wore makeup akin to "Western" musicians coupled with miniskirts and pink Dr. Martens boots.
 Kikuma on the other hand listened to folk songs daily to get a feel for them.